Liech/Farfalle/README.md

 This is an experimental Slicer in a very rough state.

+# Issues

+CGAL does not support a conversion from Polygon_with_holes_2 to std::vector<Polygon_2> or a convex decomposition of Polygon_with_holes_2 and its a really tough problem, which is integral to this slicer :(

 # Current Form

 It can only generate vertical walls.
 It can does this either with planar slicing or with implicit surface slicing.